Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Neural Expectation-Maximization Algorithm

 \subsection{M-Step}

-In the M-step, we maximize the baseline hazard functions in the expected log-likelihood with the updated frailty estimates.
-Note that our objective function, $Q$, can be written as the sum of $Q_{1}$, $Q_{2}$, $Q_{3}$, and $Q_{4}$.
-Each of the first three involves only the baseline hazard for a state transition, and the last one involves only the frailty variance.
-Thus, the M-step updates for $\Lambda_{01}, \Lambda_{02}$, and $\Lambda_{03}$ can be defined utilizing $Q_{1}$, $Q_{2}$, and $Q_{3}$, separately, and the frailty variance, $\theta$, with $Q_{4}$.
-As the maximizer of our objective function over the space of absolutely continuous cumulative baseline hazards does not exist \cite{johansen1983extension}, we restrict the parameter space of the cumulative baseline hazards, $\Lambda_{01}, \Lambda_{02}$, and $\Lambda_{03}$, to the one containing piecewise constant functions, with jumps occurring at observed event times.
-Maximizers over this discrete space are termed nonparametric maximum likelihood estimates of $\Lambda_{01}, \Lambda_{02}$, and $\Lambda_{03}$.
-Under this parameter space, $\lambda_{0g}(t)$ in (\ref{eq:b:q}) is replaced by $\Delta\Lambda_{0g}(t)$, the jump size at $t$ for the baseline hazards of each state transition \cite{li2000covariate}, and $\Lambda_{0g}(t) = \sum_{s=0}^t \Delta\Lambda_{0g}(s)$.
-Note that $\Delta\Lambda_{0g}(s)=0$ if $s$ is not one of the observed event times corresponding to state transition $g$.
-As such, the M-step updates for these jump sizes, $\Delta\Lambda_{0g}(t)$, can be derived as follows.
+As shown in the previous section, our objective function, $Q(\boldsymbol{\psi} \mid \mathcal{D}, \boldsymbol{\psi}_c)$, can be written as the sum of pieces $Q_1$, $Q_2$, $Q_3$, and $Q_4$.
+Each of the first three involves only the baseline hazard and $h$ functions for a state transition, and the last one involves only the frailty variance.
+Thus, the M-step updates for $\Lambda_{0g}, h_{g}, g=1,2,3$, can be defined utilizing $Q_1$, $Q_2$, and $Q_3$, separately, and the frailty variance, $\theta$, with $Q_4$.
+Finally, because both $\Lambda_{0g}, h_g$ are nonparametric, we adopt a profiling approach to facilitate maximization.
+Specifically, for each $g=1,2,3$, we maximize $Q_g$ with respect to the jump sizes of $\Lambda_{0g}$, while fixing $h_g$, and obtain the nonparametric estimates as follows.

-\textbf{Update for} $\boldsymbol{\Delta\Lambda_{01}(t)}$: The M-step involves maximize the values of the baseline hazard parameters given the expected log-likelihood and updated frailty estimates.
-Substituting the discretized jump sizes, $\Delta\Lambda_{01}$, for $\lambda_{01}$, we rewrite $Q_1$ as: